-Page and application aragraphs

-Scope and application 1
+Paragraphs Scope and application1

-Definitions 2
+Definitions2

-Fundamental responsibilities of Members in Public Practice 3
+Fundamental responsibilities of Members in Public Practice

-- Public interest

-- Resources and capacity

-- Professional competence and due care

-- Confidentiality

-- Marketing

-Professional Independence 4
+Professional Independence4

-Professional Engagement matters 5
+Professional Engagement matters5

-Dealings with property and other assets 6
+Dealings with property and other assets

-Expert Witness obligations 7
+Expert Witness obligations7

-Professional Fees and Expenses 8
+Professional Fees and Expenses8

-Documentation and quality control 9
+Documentation and quality control9

 Conformity with International Pronouncements

 Copyright © 2009 Accounting Professional & Ethical Standards Board Limited ("APESB").
 All rights reserved.
 Apart from fair dealing for the purpose of study, research, criticism and review as permitted by the Copyright Act 1968, no part of these materials may be reproduced, modified, or reused or redistributed for any commercial purpose, or distributed to a third party for any such purpose, without the prior written permission of APESB.